Mkohm/detekt-hint/README.md

 Having trouble?
 Please [create an issue](https://github.com/Mkohm/detekt-hint/issues/new) and i will help you out.

-This repository is using detekt-hint itself, and serves as an example setup.
 ### With the command line
 If you only want to do some analysis on your code without the power of Danger commenting on your PR you can use the tool from the command line.
 You must first clone detekt and detekt-hint repositories, and then build the required jars:
 ```